 Welcome to November!
 As we are moving into the darkest time of year, it’s time to address the “November blues” that many people suffer from – and while I think we have to admit that it all hits us in one way or another, I have found ways to enjoy this time of year.
-So now let’s beat “Kaamos” (the Finnish word for Polar Night), shall we?
+The darkness in Finnish winter is not easy to beat, but not impossible!
+So now let’s look at “Kaamos” (the Finnish word for Polar Night), shall we?

 *This post includes affiliate links

 The daylight alarm clock is something many people talked about for years, but it took me until last year to take the plunge.
 Somehow I didn’t think it would really make a great difference – but it did.
 The idea is that you are woken up by light, as if the sun were rising in the morning.
 For me, the absolute worst thing is that moment in the morning when you switch on the light and you go from being deep asleep to brightness.

 That really left me in a bad mood for hours.
 The wake-up light starts with very soft light half an hour before your set alarm, and gets brighter until it your getting-up time, and then some soft forest sounds join in.
 It has helped me to ease out of sleep and be more alert in the mornings for sure.
 My mum always had candles on around the kitchen in the dark season, and it’s a little morning ritual that I’ve taken on as well.
 It’s so cozy and makes you feel warm and comfortable when you get out of bed in the morning.

 2 – Wear the right fabrics & get equipped right